I am learning a lot about caring for weeping cherry trees…a little late though, since I recently lost one.

 When branches cross each other and rub together, the friction creates a wound that serves as an entry point for insects and disease.
 You should wait until winter when the tree is dormant to remove one of the branches.

 If you do decide to shorten branches, prune the weeping cherry tree by trimming back the tips of any branches that touch the ground.
 You want them to be at least 6 inches above the ground.
+We purchase one of these to help us trim branches off our trees.
+It is very easy to use and extends for higher branches.

 How to Damage your Weeping Cherry Tree so It No longer Weeps